 On April 29, 2020, we launched a production line of non-medical single-use face masks, following the completion of raw materials preparation, trial run of the equipment and the sample products inspection.
-In January 2021, the Company announced it has submitted an application for the license for its new single-use surgical masks from local food and drug administration in Hebei province, and began commercial production in November 2021.
+In May 2021, the Company obtained the license for its new single-use surgical masks from local food and drug administration in Hebei province, and began commercial production in November 2021.